The building might be 80-years-old but still looks as fresh-faced and youthful as it did when it opened

 It’s a curious thing when a building becomes more important than the organ that created it.
 After all, who the hell actually reads the Daily Express anymore?

 A cursory glance at the main Express stories online show huge amounts of boosterism for the Conservatives over the General Election, a piece by Santa Brexit, aka Nigel Farage, and a video of some shouty people from Dagenham, saying in the tortured vowels of Estuary English, how they are ‘sick of it all’.
-That was about the B-word again, but going to Dagenham to ask what the locals think of Brexit is surely akin to going to the Unicorn Grocery in Chorlton and asking which tripe they’d recommend.
+That was about the B-word again, but going to Dagenham to ask what the locals think of Brexit is surely akin to going to the famous vegan Unicorn Grocery in Chorlton and asking which tripe they’d recommend.